GQueues/build-a-google-chat-bot-with-chatgpt/README.md

 ## Sponsor

-This code lab was built by the creator of GQueues.
+This code lab was built by the makers of GQueues.

 <a href="https://www.gqueues.com">
 <img